andreaskaris/blog/docs/networking/accept-source-routing.md

         [Length: 32]
 ~~~

-### Testing in a live systems - source routing disabled
+### Testing in a live system - source routing disabled

 Here's how this can be tested, on my CentOS 8.4 system:
 ~~~